-Yesterday, a stage was being set up in front of the Palacio de La Moneda, the seat of the President of the Republic of Chile.
+Yesterday, a stage was set up in front of the Palacio de La Moneda, the seat of the President of the Republic of Chile.
 I asked one of the carabineros what was going on.
-“Well, it’s for the International Women’s Day!” he replied, slightly surprised.
+“Well, it’s for International Women’s Day!” he replied, slightly surprised.

 Right.
 This must also explain the sudden number of vendors selling flowers instead of corn or hot dog.

 I begged Feng not to buy me a rose because it makes me sad when they die, but I took note of the two main events of the day—a gathering on Plaza Italia and some mysterious celebrations—the carabinero wasn’t very forthcoming—at 8:30 p.m. in front of La Moneda.

 Plaza Italia, also known as Baquedano, is a huge roundabout often used as a focal point for demonstrations.
 With Bellavista and Cerro San Cristóbal to the north, Providencia to the east, Ñuñoa to the south, and El Centro to the west, it’s a convenient access point and I walk through it at least once a day.
 Plus, it’s easy to find with the unmissable “Torre Celular,” the Telfónica tower shaped like a huge cell phone.

 I was curious to see how Chileans would acknowledge the day and bring awareness to the many issues women face.
 Would they march, chant, picket?